Evaluation of Student Learning

 In this regulation, to meet a deadline on a working day, a submission must be received by 11:59 p.m.
 Ottawa time.

-Absence from any examination or test, or late submission of assignments on medical grounds or due to exceptional personal circumstances, must be reported by submitting the online Declaration of Absence from an Evaluation form within five (5) working days of the examination date or the assignment deadline, except if extenuating circumstances prevent the student from doing so; these circumstances must be documented.
+Absence from any examination on medical grounds or due to exceptional personal circumstances, must be reported by submitting the online Declaration of Absence from an Examination form within the three (3) following working days of the examination, except if extenuating circumstances prevent the student from doing so; these circumstances must be documented.

 1. Medical grounds

-A medical certificate is not required for a first absence from an evaluation in a course.
-In the case of a second absence, a medical certificate is required with the submission of the online form, and the academic unit and the faculty concerned reserve the right to accept or reject the reasons presented.
+A medical certificate is not required for a first absence from an examination (mid-term or final) in a course, unless the absence occurs during an examination that has begun.
+In the case of a second absence, a medical certificate is required with the submission of the online form, and the academic unit and the faculty may investigate the validity and applicability of the medical certificate.
 A medical certificate must include the student’s name, the date of both the absence and the return to studies and the medical consultation date.
 The certificate does not require mention of the medical condition.
+A second absence to an examination in the course, supported by evidence and a justification of exceptional circumstances, may lead to an accommodation other than a deferred assessment (e.g., a retroactive withdrawal).

 Students should not participate in oral or written examinations during the period of disability indicated on the form.
 Students who participate in an oral or written examination during the period of disability indicated on the form cannot appeal their results on the basis of health reasons.